A Marvel Secret Age in the DC Universe

-The Secret Age was from the late 1950s to the late 1960s/early 1970s—a time after the House of Un-American Activities Committee had caused the JSA to disband and when costumed heroes were not trusted and so stayed out of the limelight as much as possible.
+The Secret Age was from the late 1950s to the late 1960s/early 1970s.
+That was the time after the House of Un-American Activities Committee had caused the JSA to disband and when costumed heroes were not trusted and so stayed out of the limelight as much as possible.

-At that point, Xaiver took his institute and the X-Men public, because there were so many new metahumans in need of training and assistance with their new powers that there’s no way he could have reached and helped them all if everything remained a secret.
+At that point, Xavier took his institute and the X-Men public.
+There were so many new metahumans in need of training and assistance with their new powers that there’s no way he could have reached and helped them all if everything remained a secret.

-Of course most of the superhero organizations in the DCU would be aware of the X-Men as a group and their purpose long before this point, things like the Crisis would tend to throw the X-Men together with other groups (after all, the Monitor could hardly pass on their assistance) so, on that front at least, they haven’t been a secret group since the early to mid 80s.
+Of course most of the superhero organizations in the DCU would be aware of the X-Men as a group and their purpose long before this point.
+Things like the Crisis would tend to throw the X-Men together with other groups (after all, the Monitor could hardly pass on their assistance).
+So, on that front at least, they haven’t been a secret group since the early to mid 1980s.

-In the present day, the X-Men and Xaiver’s Academy basically function in a manner similar to the way Justice League Task Force was supposed to be operating at one time, taking in new metahumans and educating them in the use of their powers.
+In the present day, the X-Men and Xavier’s Academy basically function in a manner similar to the way Justice League Task Force was supposed to be operating at one time.
+They take in new metahumans and educate them in the use of their powers.

-Since the X-Men started out back in the 60s, the first generation (Cyclops, Marvel Girl, Iceman, etc.) are all middle-aged heroes, similar to the Justice Society prior to being aged to their proper ages in Zero Hour.
-The second generation of X-Men (Wolverine, Colossus, Banshee, etc.) came onto the team in the late 70s or early 80s and so have a good deal of experience behind them.
+Since the X-Men started out back in the 1960s, the first generation (Cyclops, Marvel Girl, Iceman, etc.) are all middle-aged heroes.
+This is comparable to the Justice Society prior to being aged to their proper ages in Zero Hour.
+The second generation of X-Men (Wolverine, Colossus, Banshee, etc.) came onto the team in the late 1970s or early 1980s and so have a good deal of experience behind them.

-My claim (and a primary component of this team) is that the Marvel Family work best as Golden Age characters, and thus they should begin their careers in 1940.
-They can survive to current times, of course, but their primary context is the 1940s—they make much less sense originating from any other period.
+My claim (and a primary component of this team) is that the Marvel Family work best as Golden Age characters.
+Thus they should begin their careers in 1940.
+They can survive to current times, of course, but their primary context is the 1940s.
+They make much less sense originating from any other period.

-Meanwhile, in the past, the team might have stayed together for a time (maybe working with Paul “Manhunter” Kirk or some other action hero alive at the time to fill a “Batman” role), handling several of the classic JLA adventures which can’t be fit into modern continuity.
+Meanwhile, in the past, the team might have stayed together for a time (maybe working with Paul “Manhunter” Kirk or some other action hero alive at the time to fill a “Batman” role).
+They handled several of the classic JLA adventures which can’t be fit into modern continuity.